saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 * Audio Streaming is supported on iOS/iPadOS 13.2 and above.
 * Audio Streaming is supported on Android 10 and above.
 * When Audio Streaming is enabled, we are not attaching the audio to the test results after the session ends.
-* Accessibility and TalkBack on Android are not supported.
+* TalkBack Audio verification on Android is not supported.
 * Emulators and Simulators are not supported.
 * Website testing is not yet available on Android.
 :::